alexeski/BigQueryToTableauExtractor/README.md

 ----

-We've also included a 4th python file, which basically wraps the three scripts above into one single python file.
-You should run this one, but at the moment, the configurations are spread into each files (I know, this is not a best practices course at all ;) )
+We've also included a 4th python file (RunThis_1_2_3_in_one.py), which basically wraps the three scripts above into one single python file.
+You should run this one under a scheduler tool (e.g. Cron jobs, Windows scheduler), but at the moment, the configurations are spread into each files (I know, this is not a best practices course at all ;) )

 The full instructions how to use this code here: https://community.tableau.com/docs/DOC-23161